Samran-Elahi/bab_chat_bot/README.md

 ## API End-Points

-- POST /categories: Fetches category data from the external API.
+- POST /list-categories: Fetches category data from the external API.
 - GET /search_category: Searches for categories by name.
 - GET /all_category_names: Lists all category names from stored data.
 - POST /send_chat: Handles chat queries and provides AI-generated responses.
+- POST /save-all-products: Hit the products api for each categoryId.
+- POST list-mentioned-products: list your desired mentioned product by productId or catgeoryId

 ## Installation

 ### Clone the Repository